ThePrincelle/projet-erlang/README.md

 Here, _N_ is the number of processes you want to simulate.

 The test simply sends messages between the N processes.
+More info at [Provided test](Provided_test).

 ## Automated testing